1. Kyowa Interface Science

 Tangent method

-Curve fitting method
+Curve fitting methods

 When a droplet is deposited on a flat solid surface, and the surface is tilted, it will start to roll or slide off at a certain angle.
 This angle is defined as the sliding or roll-off angle α.